Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

-Building on our decomposition of geopolitical effects, we examine whether growth impacts differ between alignment with Western democracies versus non-Western powers.
-We partition our geopolitical relations measure into two components: relations with Western countries (United States, United Kingdom, Germany, France, Canada, Australia, Belgium, Denmark, Italy, Netherlands, Spain, and Switzerland) and relations with non-Western countries (China, Russia, India, Japan, South Korea, Brazil, Mexico, Argentina, Indonesia, Turkey, Saudi Arabia, and Poland).
-This classification captures the traditional West/non-West divide in international relations while accounting for the economic weight of each group.
+This section extends the US/non-US partner decomposition in Section~\ref{ss:sources_of_variation} to a Western versus non-Western partition.
+We decompose geopolitical alignment into relations with Western countries (United States, United Kingdom, Germany, France, Canada, Australia, Belgium, Denmark, Italy, Netherlands, Spain, Switzerland, and Poland) and non-Western countries (China, Russia, India, Japan, South Korea, Brazil, Mexico, Argentina, Indonesia, Turkey, and Saudi Arabia), then jointly estimate their effects.

-Figure~\ref{fig:western_nonwestern_decomposition} presents impulse responses from joint estimation of both components.
-Panel (a) reveals that improved relations with Western countries generate substantial growth effects, with GDP per capita increasing by approximately 30 log points at the peak after 7–8 years.
-The response exhibits our characteristic hump shape, with effects persisting significantly through year 15.
-Panel (b) demonstrates remarkably similar dynamics for relations with non-Western countries: the impulse response peaks at approximately 32 log points with comparable timing and persistence.
-The overlapping confidence intervals throughout most horizons indicate no statistically significant difference between Western and non-Western alignment effects.

-This symmetry extends our main finding that geopolitical benefits transcend ideological boundaries.
-Whether countries improve relations with traditional Western democracies or emerging non-Western powers, the growth dividends are economically equivalent.
-The orange overlay showing our baseline aggregate measure confirms that both components contribute meaningfully to overall geopolitical effects, with neither dominating the aggregate response.
-These results reinforce that economic gains flow from integration into global networks—regardless of which major powers anchor those networks—rather than from alignment with particular political or economic systems.
-For developing countries navigating an increasingly multipolar world, this finding suggests that diversified diplomatic engagement across both Western and non-Western powers can yield substantial economic returns without requiring exclusive alignment with either bloc.
+Figure~\ref{fig:western_nonwestern_decomposition} shows that both components generate sizable growth effects.
+The Western component peaks at 21--23 log points around years 5--10 with relatively tight confidence intervals, while the non-Western component reaches 28--35 log points around years 3--5 but with wider confidence intervals and faster attenuation.
+The conditional correlation between Western and non-Western alignment---after partialling out country fixed effects, region-year fixed effects, and lagged controls---is only 0.27, confirming that the two components capture largely distinct variation.
+Both track the baseline aggregate closely, reinforcing the partner-symmetry result in the main text.